 Yes, it is the covered entity’s responsibility to notify the HRSA Office of Pharmacy Affairs immediately if the entity learns it may no longer be 340B eligible.

-Off-site outpatient facilities are eligible child sites of a 340B covered entity in the following circumstances:
+Off-site outpatient facilities are eligible child sites of a 340B hospital in the following circumstances:

-An off-site outpatient facility meeting one of these criteria must register and be listed on the 340B database before it can purchase or use 340B drugs for eligible patients.
-For hospitals, all clinics located off-site of the parent hospital, regardless of whether those clinics are in the same building, must register as child sites of the parent 340B-eligible hospital if the covered entity purchases and/or provides 340B drugs to patients of those facilities.
-For example, if the off-site outpatient facility is a hospital, all clinics/departments within that off-site location that plan to purchase and-or provide 340B drugs to its patient must register as a child site.
+- For hospitals, all clinics located off-site of the parent hospital, regardless of whether those clinics are in the same offsite building must register as child sites of the parent 340B-eligible hospital if the covered entity purchases and/or provides 340B drugs to patients of those facilities.
+For example, if the off-site outpatient facility is a hospital, all clinics/departments within that off-site location that plan to purchase and-or provide 340B drugs to its outpatients must register as a child site.